pudo/jsongraph/README.md

 ``Contexts``.
 They can then generate a consolidated version of the data, in a separate ``Context``.

-This consolidated version applies entity de-duplication and for each property of each stored object, only the information from the most trust worthy source ``Context`` will be chosen.
+This consolidated version applies entity de-duplication.
+For object properties with multiple available values across several ``Contexts``, the information from the most trustworthy ``Context`` will be chosen.

 ### Queries